rmadhavarao1101/rmadhavarao1101.github.io/_posts/2026-03-23-Leveraging-OCI-Private-Agent-Factory-for-Database-Analysis.md

    ![Apex](/images/dataanalysysagent/Sql_12.png)

    As shown, the agent generated the SQL query, a graphical visualization, and a summary message explaining the findings from the data.

+   In this blog, we explored how to leverage the Data Analysis Agent in OCI AI Database Private Agent Factory to extract meaningful insights from your database.
+We demonstrated how to:

+   + Create a database data source and verify connectivity.
+   + Build a Data Analysis Agent and select tables or views (like ASH_REPORT_AGENT_T) for analysis.
+   + Execute exploration tasks to generate SQL queries, visualizations, and summaries automatically.
+   + Analyze specific time windows and understand session activity through aggregated data from DBA_HIST_ACTIVE_SESS_HISTORY.

+   Using the agent, you can quickly transform raw database metrics into actionable insights, eliminating the need to manually write queries or generate reports.